mhekkel/mrs/00-readme.txt

 the page.
 Then follow the instructions there.

 The default setup will automatically update the enabled databanks.
-You can update databanks manually as well of course using the 'm6 update db' command.
+You can update databanks manually as well of course using the 'mrs update db' command.

 For Windows: